 Honors seminars challenge and broaden the intellectual horizons of University Honors students.
 Honors seminars are open to all honors students from any academic discipline or academic year.
 Honors seminars are typically small (15-25 students) and discussion based.
 In most cases, there are no pre-requisites for these courses.
 All honors seminars count as one honors experience.

-Honors seminars are designed uniquely for honors students and are expected to align with one or more of the thematic areas - community engagement, global studies, leadership, research and creative arts.
+Honors seminars are designed uniquely for honors students and are expected to align with one or more of the thematic areas - community engagement, global studies, leadership, research and creativity.
 Honors seminars engage students in experiential learning, taking learning beyond the typical classroom.

 Students can view the list of honors seminars offered by term by clicking on the links located on the right-hand column of this page.
 Students can also search for honors seminars on OneStop by selecting "H - Honors Course" under “Attributes.”
 Most honors seminars can be used to fulfill BoK (general education) requirements.